cogfin/jfconfig/README.md

-# JFConfig
+# JFConfig: Just configure

-#### Create and validate configuration objects from YAML with inheritance, imports and overrides by external configuration file, system properties and environment variables
+**Create and validate configuration objects from YAML with inheritance and imports**

+**Override configuration using and external configuration file, system properties and environment variables**

-## Standalone - 1 line configuration
+## Standalone (1 line) configuration

 ###### MyApp.groovy
 ```groovy